Tarantula Hawk Wasps in El Paso TX

-Tarantula hawk wasps are solitary wasps and one of the largest of its species.
-Found in the deserts of the southwest United States, these wasps can exceed 1.5” or even 2″.
+The Tarantula hawk wasp (THW) is a solitary wasp and one of the largest of its species.
+Found in the deserts of the southwest United States, these wasps can exceed 1.5”.
 Tarantula hawk wasps possess a powerful sting, which it uses to subdue its tarantula spider prey.
-These wasps are usually not aggressive, but the sting has been documented among the most painful of any insect.
-Adult tarantula hawk wasps are actually considered to be nectavores, as they feed on flowers.
-It is just the female wasp that stings and paralyzes tarantulas for food.
+These wasps are usually not aggressive, but their sting has been documented among the most painful of any insect (Schmidt 2004).

-The good news is that these wasps rarely sting.
 The sting of the tarantula hawk wasp is known as the most painful sting in the entire world.
 Luckily, if one is stung by this wasp, the pain only lasts a few minutes and their venom is harmless to humans.
 Males do not have stingers, but females do, and will not sting unless provoked.
-If one spots a tarantula hawk wasp on their property, it is vital to just leave it alone.
-Always contact your local wasp control experts for help with these wasps.
+If one spots a tarantula hawk wasp on their property, it is vital to just leave it alone and contact your local wasp control company.

 Need help with Tarantula Hawk Wasps?

 Get a free no-obligation quote today.